 Seek care immediately if:

-- Cold, dry skin with goose bumps below your SCI.
+- You have cold and clammy skin with goose bumps below the level of your SCI.

 - You have a stuffy nose or nausea.